Marketo/ios-sdk/README.md

     }
 ```

-#####7.
-Add following method to handle newly received Push notification to AppDelegate.m.
-The method will be called on the delegate when the user responded to the notification by opening the application, dismissing the notification or choosing a UNNotificationAction.
+#####8.
+Handle newly received Push notification in AppDelegate iOS 10 : The method will be called on the delegate when the user responded to the notification by opening the application, dismissing the notification or choosing a UNNotificationAction.
 The delegate must be set before the application returns from applicationDidFinishLaunching:.

 ###### Objective-C
 ```Objective-C